About Bellingham Repertory Dance (BRD)

 Being a Part of the BRD Collective

 From this comes the opportunities to perform and create, and an unmatched experience to learn what it takes to run a performance company.
-Schedule availability throughout the year and on a weekly basis will influence casting and rehearsal schedules.
-All members will have input into these schedules.
-This schedule will include setting rehearsals, weekly rehearsals, photoshoots, show runs, light hang, technical rehearsals, dress rehearsals, performances, and educational events.
+Dancer availability will influence casting and rehearsal schedules.
+All members will have input into production schedules, which include setting rehearsals, weekly rehearsals, photoshoots, show runs, light hang, technical rehearsals, dress rehearsals, and performances.

 The role of a company member in Bellingham Repertory Dance is comprised of TWO distinct aspects:

-A volunteer for a nonprofit organization required to attend regular meetings, perform specific duties pertaining to a chosen job, support performance planning and execution.
+1. A volunteer for a nonprofit organization required to attend regular meetings, perform specific duties pertaining to a chosen job, and support performance planning and execution.
 This position is mandatory and unpaid.

-Rehearsals: At the start of the rehearsal process, each BRD member sets their availability and how many pieces they wish to perform in (1-3 is typical).
-Setting rehearsals with choreographers are scheduled to begin in July and August 2024.
+Rehearsals: At the start of the production casting process, each BRD member sets their availability and how many pieces they wish to perform in (1-3 is typical).
+Setting rehearsals with choreographers are scheduled to begin in July and August 2026.
 Each setting rehearsal can span 1-4 days and usually takes place over a weekend depending on the choreographer and the work.
 From that point on, each piece will rehearse for 1-2 hours each week until the time of the performance.